Particular/docs.particular.net/Content/ServicePulse/monitoring-nservicebus-endpoints.md

 - Service Level Agreement
 - Heartbeat
 ---
 Monitoring in NServiceBus is easier than in regular three-tier systems due to the use of queuing and message-based communication.
-Given the fact that generally messages are an atomic piece of information that drives the system
+Given the fact that generally messages are an atomic piece of information that drives the system we can say that it is enought to know where a message comes from, what is has changed, as a consequance of the handling process, and finally where it is going.

-In this article:
+This article will cover te following topics:

 * Monitoring primers;
 * Service Level Agreement;